Notes on the data: Chronic diseases and conditions

 Policy context: Asthma is a disorder affecting the small airways of the lungs.
 People with asthma have sensitive airways that narrow in response to certain "triggers", leading to difficulty in breathing.
 The airway narrowing is caused by inflammation and swelling of the airway lining, the tightening of the airway muscles, and the production of excess mucus.
 This results in a reduced airflow in and out of the lungs.
 At present, the cause of asthma is not known and there is no cure.
 However, with appropriate management, most people with asthma can lead normal, active lives.

-Notes: In the absence of data from administrative data sets, estimates are provided for certain chronic diseases and conditions from the 2011–12 Australian Health Survey, conducted by the Australian Bureau of Statistics (ABS).
+Notes: In the absence of data from administrative data sets, estimates are provided for certain chronic diseases and conditions from the 2011–12 Australian Health Survey and 2014-15 NHS, conducted by the Australian Bureau of Statistics (ABS).

 Users of these modelled estimates should note that they do not represent data collected in administrative or other data sets.
 As such, they should be used with caution, and treated as indicative of the likely social dimensions present in an area with these demographic and socioeconomic characteristics.